metabase/metabase/docs/administration-guide/08-configuration-settings.md

 ---

-## Next: setting formatting defaults for dates and numbers
+## Next: Formatting data

-Easily customize how numbers, dates, times, and currencies should be displayed in Metabase with [formatting settings](19-formatting-settings.md).
+Customize the default language for Metabase, as well as how numbers, dates, times, and currencies should be displayed in Metabase with [formatting settings](19-formatting-settings.md).